The following are contraband:

 (6) any unaffixed registration stamps except as provided in section 349.162, subdivision 4;

 (7) any prize used or offered in a game utilizing contraband as defined in this subdivision;

-(8) any altered, modified, or counterfeit pull-tab or tipboard ticket or raffle board;
+(8) any altered, modified, or counterfeit pull-tab or tipboard ticket;

 (9) any unregistered gambling equipment except as permitted by this chapter;

 (10) any gambling equipment kept in violation of section 349.18;

 (11) any gambling equipment not in conformity with law or board rule;